kostelansky17/disappearing_forests/README.md

 - Project schedule update
   - Setup plans for next milestone

-## A list of internal milestones up until Poster presentation
+## A list of internal milestones up until the Poster Presentation

 ### Week 5 (25.11. - 1.12.)